Yelinz/switchingsoftware/content/articles/frequently-asked-questions/index.en.md

 However, switching.software recommends that you instead donate to free and open source projects linked on the various pages.
 Choose the ones you appreciate.

-If you want to support switching.software non-financially, please tell people about it and help to spread the word.
+If you want to [support us non-financially][support-us], follow the link.

 ### Why was this site founded?